jerilseb/open-in-vscode/README.md

 ### Python Listener

 The python listener needs to be running for the extension to work.
+The script has no external dependencies other than Python.
 To have the listener start automatically when you log in:

 **On Linux:**
 - Create an entry in the `.config/autostart` directory.
 For example